Peleke/MindMirror/data/habits/programs/unfck-your-eating/001_lesson.md

 ---
 slug: eat-slowly
 title: Eat Slowly and Chew Thoroughly
+subtitle: "What if the answer wasn’t less food—but more time to taste it?"
 tags: [nutrition, habit]
 stepRefs:
   - program: unfck-your-eating
     stepSlug: eat-slowly
     dayIndex: 0
 ---

-## Eat Slowly and Chew Thoroughly

-*What if the answer wasn’t less food—but more time to taste it?*

 Let’s be honest: most of us eat like we’re being timed.